mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 In the workshop, I've wanted to have the IoT Hub Client as close as possible to a production development.
 I've decided to put 2 components to work:

 1. **Camera Device:** A simple ASP .NET Core website that uses your dev machine camera and save it to disk using a predefine FPS (frame per second).
 It will always capture and save the image and send a device-to-cloud message/upload the files to IoT Hub.
-2. OPTIONAL: **IoT Edge Device:** Check out [IoT-Edge Runtime Guide](IOT-EDGE.md) if you are interested to have an IoT Edge Device for details.
+2. EXPERIMENTAL OPTION: **IoT Edge Device:** Check out [IoT-Edge Runtime Guide](IOT-EDGE.md) if you are interested to have an IoT Edge Device for details.

 What will be doing is: